-d) WORLD TECHNICAL BATON TWIRLING CHAMPIONSHIP Closing Ceremony a.
-Parade of Athletes b.
-Country Awards and the Awarding of the World Cup
+D. WORLD BATON TWIRLING CHAMPIONSHIP Closing Ceremony

+a.
+Parade of Athletes

 Countries will enter the floor in alphabetical order.
 The host federation will enter last and take the center floor position.
-The staging may be done in either: 1) block formation by rows, 2) formation by rows 3) Arc formation by rows
+The staging may be done in either: 1) block formation by rows, 2) formation by rows 3) Arc formation by rows b.
+Country Awards and the Awarding of the World Cup c.
+Closing Speeches & Presentations and lowering of the IBTF WORLD BATON TWIRLING CHAMPIONSHIP Flag